Tershawn Wharton: Kansas City Chiefs

 Wharton was signed by the Kansas City Chiefs as an undrafted free agent on April 27, 2020.
 He made the Chiefs' final roster out of training camp.
-Wharton made his NFL debut in the season opener on September 10, 2020, against the Houston Texans, making two tackles in a 34–20 win.
+Wharton made his NFL debut in the season opener on September 10, against the Houston Texans, making two tackles in a 34–20 win.

 In Week 8 against the New York Jets, Wharton recorded his first pro sack during the 35–9 win.
-Wharton finished his rookie season with 27 tackles, four tackles for loss, and two sacks with a forced fumble and a fumble recovery.
+Wharton finished his regular season with 27 tackles, four tackles for loss, and two sacks with a forced fumble and a fumble recovery in the regular season.
+Wharton recorded two tackles following the loss in Super Bowl LV.

 In the Chiefs' week-5 game of the 2022 season, Wharton tore his ACL.
 He was placed on injured reserve on October 15, 2022.
 Without Wharton, the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

-In 2023, Wharton recorded 21 tackles, 2 sacks, and 1 fumble recovery.
+In 2023, Wharton recorded 21 tackles, two sacks, and one fumble recovery.
 Wharton recorded one tackle in Super Bowl LVIII, where they defeated the San Francisco 49ers, 25-22.

 On March 14, 2024, the Chiefs re-signed Wharton to a one-year, $2.742 million extension.

 Carolina Panthers

 On March 10, 2025, Wharton signed a three-year, $54 million contract with the Carolina Panthers.
+He started all nine of his appearances for Carolina during the regular season, recording one pass deflection, two sacks, and 36 combined tackles.

+On May 16, 2026, it was reported that Wharton would be out indefinitely after undergoing neck surgery.